 DON’T bring your entire family in line.

 There is not enough room in the queue for your whole family.
 Bring only the number of people you need to carry the food trays.
 That means one or two people.
+I promise you, everyone will be happier this way!

 DO Send only one or two people to the counter.